textileio/ipfs-camp-2019/workshop/markdown.md

 ![](./images/game.png)

 note:
-  - Andrew to go through demo of mobile IPFS Tag app.
-He'll do a demo, and describe what is happening as he goes.
+- Ok, demo time...
+Andrew, take it away...

 ---

 ## Anatomy of a game

 What does it take to build a **Game of Tag** on **IPFS** using decentralized data, content addressing, and encrypted communication?

+note:
+- What does it take to build a **Game of Tag** on **IPFS** using decentralized data, content addressing, and encrypted communication?

 --